I love our fence and the reminder of the love of my family. 🙂

 Listen, I love my husband dearly and I enjoy spending time with him, but I had intended for this to be only my dad and me.

-I don’t live with my dad, time is precious, and honestly, we’ve never done anything like this before and I really wanted to bond over this.
+I don’t live with my dad, time is precious, and honestly, we’ve done nothing like this before and I really wanted to bond over this.

 But I want to be transparent and let you know this because it won’t sit well with my conscience.